AuthArmor/autharmor-js/readme.md

 // Generate a new invite
 const invite = await SDK.invite.generateInviteCode({
   nickname: "", // Specify the invite's nickname
-  referenceId: "" // Specify a reference ID for the invite });
+  referenceId: "", // Specify a reference ID for the invite
+  headers: {} // Specify any custom headers you'd like to send over to your backend along with your invite request });

 console.log(invite);